menu

 Occupations and Workforce

-Dellwood is a decidedly white-collar city, with fully 93.94% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dellwood is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Dellwood who work in management occupations (28.07%), sales jobs (15.15%), and business and financial occupations (9.57%).
+Dellwood is a decidedly white-collar city, with fully 94.67% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dellwood is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Dellwood who work in management occupations (24.91%), sales jobs (13.75%), and business and financial occupations (11.68%).

 Also of interest is that Dellwood has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Dellwood telecommute to their jobs.
-Overall, about 16.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.72% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle